biocore/emp/methods/methods_release2.md

 For detailed information on the sample preparation and LC-MS/MS-based non-targeted mass spectrometry acquisition see the following page: [https://github.com/biocore/emp/blob/master/protocols/MetabolomicsLC.md](https://github.com/lfnothias/emp/blob/master/protocols/MetabolomicsLC.md).

 **IMPORTANT**: The processing and annotations below were performed to study the entire EMP dataset.
 These results could be used to investigate a specific study that is part of the EMP, but this is not recommended.
 Instead, this processing would have to be performed and optimized for each study.
-Contact Louis-Felix Nothias [(nothias@health.ucsd.edu)](nothias@health.ucsd.edu) for more informations.
+Contact Louis-Felix Nothias [(lnothiasscaglia@health.ucsd.edu)](lnothiasscaglia@health.ucsd.edu) for more informations.

-The data were processed and annotated by Louis-Felix Nothias [(nothias@health.ucsd.edu)](nothias@health.ucsd.edu) from the [Dorrestein Lab at University of California San Diego](https://dorresteinlab.ucsd.edu/).
+The data were processed and annotated by Louis-Felix Nothias [(lnothiasscaglia@health.ucsd.edu)](lnothiasscaglia@health.ucsd.edu) from the [Dorrestein Lab at University of California San Diego](https://dorresteinlab.ucsd.edu/).

 ## 3.1.1 Data conversion and desposition
 The mass spectrometry data were centroided and converted from the proprietary format (.raw) to the m/z extensible markup language format (.mzML) using [ProteoWizard](http://proteowizard.sourceforge.net/download.html) (ver.
 3.0.19, MSConvert tool).
 Citation: [(Chambers et al. _Nature Biotech._, 2012)](https://www.nature.com/articles/nbt.2377).